 Just like that, you go from being absolutely thrilled about making easy money to spending days looking for the correct file.
 The worst case scenario is that you lost the file because it was not archived correctly.
 How do you make sure this never happens again?

 Preventing this sort of situation from occurring is very simple.
 All you have to do is dedicate a little bit of discipline and effort when processing the images so you never have to worry about it again.
 Taking these preventative measures at the beginning of the shoot, or as soon as the images come off your memory card, means that every file that gets passed around for people to see or edit will have the same name.
 If you send out files before handling this process, you are sending out orphan images that you will then have to manually match up to the parent file.
+Moreover, knowledgeable names will stand in favor of your photography.

 The file name of an image serves one very important purpose purpose: to identify the file and keep all files organized.
 A good file naming system for photos is essential.